amitbhowate/Data-Analysis-Dashboard/README.md

 Project insight:

-1.after analysis and visualization Tesla become a Top in Electric car making domain.
+1.after analysis and visualization Tesla become a Top in Electric Vehicle making domain.

 2. In electric car market battery electric vehicle (BEV) are sold mostly cars as compare to Plug-in Hybrid Electric Vehicle (PHEV)

 3.2023 seems to be good year for electric vehicle market .

 4.Model Y are become the famous and popular car model.

 5.Most of the Electric vehicle sold in washingtonDC.